laike9m/Cyberbrain-Deprecated/Roadmap.md

     main()
 ```

-Supposed we want to analyze `c`, expected output is something like:
+Suppose we want to analyze `c`, expected output is something like:

 ```
 a(value: 1)